 Cuenca is really exciting for a doggie like me.
 I had no idea that a place could be as noisy, have so many cars, so many dogs, and so many people...
 Mom says that this is nothing, but when you come from Asheville, NC where you may see a total of five cars during your walks, a bunch of squirrels and cats, and a handful of folks walking their dogs, Cuenca is a BIG city.

 Yes, we live in the city now and I find it thrilling... so many different smells!
 I love to go by the rivers because people bring cows to eat grass there.
 I like to eat grass too, but I don't smell like a cow nor do I look like one.
-I wonder if one day I eat as much grass as those things do if my poop would be as big!
+I wonder if one day I eat as much grass as those things do, if my poop would be as big as theirs!
 I better don't find out, mom won't like that.

 We walk a lot here in Cuenca.
 We don't have a car so rain or shine we walk.
 We walk to town center almost every day to pick up dad from school.
 That's a 45 minute walk one way.
 When we get back I simply sleep for hours until I'm either hungry or ready for another walk.
 I have a great life, but I've come to understand that this is not the case for many other dogs here.

 I'm fascinated by the life of dogs in Cuenca.
-There seem to be three types of dogs: those who live in the streets, those who live in homes but have the job of guarding the house, and those who, like me, are the rulers of the household.
+There seem to be four types of dogs: those who live in the streets and are homeless, those who have homes, but are allowed to roam the streets all day, those who live in homes, but have the job of guarding the house, and those who, like me, are the rulers of the household.

 |Here I am with a street dog doing the smelling dance.|